cjacker/opensource-toolchain-pic/README.md

 * Compiler: gputils/SDCC for C and gcbasic for basic
   - Since gputils and the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
 * SDK: integrated with Compiler
-* Programming tool: pk2cmd-improved with PICKIT2, a-p-prog/zeppp with arduino (only LVP), pymcuprog with nEDBG
+* Programming tool: pk2cmd-minus (improved pk2cmd) with PICKIT2, pymcuprog with nEDBG, a-p-prog/zeppp with arduino (only LVP)
 * Debugger: NO opensource ICE solution

 # Compiler

 ## SDCC

 Most Linux distributions shipped SDCC in their repositories.
 You can install it by yum or apt.

 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package/etc. installed, and the building process is really simple: